Successful traders know losses are just a cost of doing business.

 That’s why a critical part of a successful trading plan is to have a reliable way to identify when a price level is likely to hold.
 As mentioned above, there are a whole variety of tools designed to help tackle this challenge.
 The more you can get in synch with these market turning points, the better your entries will be in terms of time and price.

-With that said, if you’d like to learn more about how to identify when a support or resistance level is likely hold, we just recorded an online training session that dives into a ‘Ready.
-Aim.
-Fire.’ method.
+With that said, if you’d like to learn more about how to identify when a support or resistance level is likely hold, checkout our Bullseye System class.